Dennis the Menace and Gnasher: Other children

 Dennis has historically had two main friends: Curly (real name Crispin Lee Shepherd), who has a lot of strawberry-blonde, curly hair, was the first to appear, debuting months after the strip started in 1951.
 Although Curly and Dennis get into many fights, they still remain the best of friends.
 Then there is Pieface (real name Kevin Peter Shepherd), whose favourite food is pies.
 Dennis, Gnasher, Curly and Pieface were collectively called "The Menaces"; they were all in a band called Dennis and the Dinmakers.
 Pieface currently has his own strip in The Beano as well as his 'pet' Paul the Potato.
 They are both by Nigel Auchterlounie and Diego Jourdan.

 Since the 2017 revamp of the Dennis feature, Curly moved away and seems to have largely disappeared.
 In his place as fellow Menaces are two girls, Rubidium von Screwtop (from The Beano's 'Rubi's Screwtop Science' strip) and Jemima Jones (from the comic's 'JJ's Jokes' strip).
 Despite Dennis' perception of girls as soppy in earlier years, he accepts the tech-minded Rubi and tough, often prankish JJ as his friends.
-Curly could more recently be seen on the front page of the 2019 Beano annual, which contained every Beano character.

 During the 1980s, a third boy known as "Toadface McGurty" was also one of Dennis' friends.